anshikkumartiwari/webv/README.md

 # webv — Minimal Terminal-to-GUI Web Launcher

-`webv` is a lightweight(8KB), terminal-based web launcher built using GTK3 + WebKitGTK 4.1 and C language.
+`webv` is a lightweight(8kb package size), terminal-based web launcher built using GTK3 + WebKitGTK 4.1 and C language.
 Run it from your terminal and get instant GUI browsing — no clutter, just pure speed and utility.

 ---